fbpx

 SpaceX will send a team to assess if parts of one of its rockets landed in eastern Australia.

-Some analysts have said that Elon Musk's ties with the US military could jeopardize his EV business (Tesla) in China if he is not careful about sensitive aspects of bilateral relations, such as Taiwan.
+Analysts warned a few years ago that Elon Musk's ties with the US military could jeopardize Tesla's EV business in China if he was not careful about sensitive aspects of bilateral relations, such as Taiwan.
 Photo: Reuters.

 Beijing on Tuesday accused the United States of irresponsible and unsafe conduct in space over two “close encounters” between the Chinese space station and satellites operated by Elon Musk’s SpaceX.